 What a poisonous picture this paints!
 And no amount of tinsel and twinkling lights can make it pretty.

 Chemicals applied outdoors enter the greater environment in a number of ways.
 Some are taken up by the plant tissues, including nectar, and consumed by animals and insects.
 Others leech into ground water, persist in the soil, or are carried into nearby waterways with run-off from irrigation or rain.
 Nitrogen fertilizers commonly lead to algae blooms and a resulting lack of oxygen in surface water in agricultural areas.
 Fish and other aquatic animals suffer.
-Chemicals that are applied through spraying can be carried by the wind onto neighboring areas, which Clara and I experienced more than once when the blueberry farm next to our place sprayed.
-One application in particular gave us headaches and sped up my heart rate.
+Chemicals that are applied through spraying can be carried by the wind onto neighboring areas, which Clarabelle and I experienced more than once when the blueberry farm next to our place sprayed.
+One application in particular gave us headaches and made my heart race.
 No chemical has been developed that respects property lines.

 A 2008 report from the US Geological Survey [PDF] found 63 different herbicides and pesticides in the Clackamas River watershed, of which 15 were still present in drinking water after treatment.
 Christmas tree farms are not the only agricultural operations in this 940 square mile area, but they are common there.

-However, I still wouldn’t call live Christmas trees the lesser of two evils, partly because I don’t think the calculus is that simple, but mostly because I don’t want to encourage that particular rationalization in decision-making; choosing between evils doesn’t get us anything good.
+But I still wouldn’t call live Christmas trees the lesser of two evils, partly because I don’t think the calculus is that simple, but mostly because I don’t want to encourage that particular rationalization in decision-making; choosing between evils doesn’t get us anything good.
 Less degradation of the environment and human health (if that is the case) is still degradation.
 How about going for none?

 Here are three of the claims made by Christmas tree growers about how their industry is environmental or resource-responsible.